Federal Excise Tax

 - $18 per barrel rate for barrelage over six million.

-These permanent federal excise tax rates provide much-needed relief for America’s brewers and beer importers, an industry that today supports more than 2 million American jobs and generates more than $330 billion in economic activity.
+These permanent federal excise tax rates provide much-needed relief for America’s brewers and beer importers, an industry that today supports nearly 2.4 million American jobs and generates more than $409 billion in economic activity.
 Maintaining these current federal excise tax rates for all brewers and beer importers enjoys broad popular and bipartisan support.
-According to recent polling done by the Beer Institute, 63 percent of Americans supported Congress making the current federal excise tax rates permanent for all brewers and beer importers.
+According to polling done by the Beer Institute, 63 percent of Americans supported Congress making the current federal excise tax rates permanent for all brewers and beer importers.
 Further, more than 350 members of the House and more than 75 members of the Senate cosponsored the Craft Beverage Modernization and Tax Reform Act of 2019, which was included in a COVID-19 relief/year-end spending bill and made the excise tax relief for brewers and beer importers contained in the Tax Cuts and Jobs Act permanent.

 Impact of the excise tax relief for brewers and beer importers